 It’s also certified platinum by the recording industry three times over.

-As of this writing, “Games Rednecks Play” continues to be Foxworthy’s best-selling album of all time.
+To this day, “Games Rednecks Play” continues to be Foxworthy’s best-selling album of all time.

-Fans of “you might be a redneck” won’t be disappointed because it does make a return near the end.
+Fans of “you might be a redneck” won’t be disappointed because his signature thematic joke features at the tail end of the album.